dougeby/IntuneDocs/intune/quickstart-create-custom-role.md

 ## Create a custom role

-When you create a custom role you can set permissions for a wide range of actions.
+When you create a custom role, you can set permissions for a wide range of actions.
 For the security operations role, we'll set a few Read permissions so that the operator can review a device's configurations and policies.

 1. In Intune, choose **Roles** > **All roles** > **Add**.
 ![Browser](media/quickstart-create-custom-role/add-custom-role.png)